TrendingTechnology/larua/README.md

 # Main Features
 - Slider that shows featured posts (need the API to be enabled in Ghost Dashboard -> Labs -> API).
 - UI optimised for different form factors
-- Ability to set your own site logo ~~and cover image~~ (cover image has been removed as of 0.9.8)
+- Ability to set your own site logo
 - Dynamic navigation that can be set from Ghost settings panel.
 It's also touch enabled (side swipe) on touch devices.
 - Dynamic sidebar with Recent posts, Most used tags, Related posts and more (shows different items depending the type of page you are on).
-- Author section at the bottom of each post includes avatar and user bio ~~website and social icons.~~ (Temporarily disabled since 0.9.8)
+- Author section at the bottom of each post includes avatar and user bio
+- Set social media links for the website (they will show in the footer)
 - Custom AMP, tag, author and error page designs.

 **Image of the theme**